SageHourihan/clermont/README.md

 -   **Historical route:** The `historical_route.php` page displays the historical route of a selected vessel.
 You can access this page by clicking on a vessel on the map and then clicking the "Get Route" button.
 -   **About:** The `about.php` page provides information about the Clermont Tracker project.
 -   **Contact:** The contact form is located at the contact button in the nav bar.
+-   **Memcached:** The application leverages Memcached to cache frequently accessed data, improving performance.
+Ensure your Memcached server is configured correctly and accessible by the application.
+-   **Running the Socket Worker:** For real-time data processing, you need to run the socket worker script.
+Open a terminal and navigate to the project's `src/Worker` directory.
+Then, execute the following command:

+    ```bash
+    php socket.php
+    ```

+    This script listens for incoming data and processes it, updating the database and Memcached cache.
+It should run continuously in the background.
+Consider using a process manager like `screen` or `tmux` to keep it running or setup a cron job.

 ### Weather Information